 IMPORTANT FACTS ABOUT YOUR HOST FAMILY

 See World family homes have been inspected by See World.
-All members of the family who are 16 years of age have undertaken a with us
+All members of the family who are aged 16 years of age or over have undertaken a DBS with us

 Our families are chosen for their kind and caring attitude and because they live near the school.